 Chapter 8.
 Rendezvous with History: Grand Portage National Monument and Minnesota’s North Shore

 Afterword: Memory and Heritage in the "Era of Just Redemption"

 Cathy Rex is a Professor of English at the University of Wisconsin-Eau Claire.
 She specializes in early American literature and material culture.
 Her scholarship has appeared in many journals and edited collections; her monograph was published by Ashgate in 2015.

-Shevaun E. Watson is Associate Professor of English and Director of Composition at UW-Milwaukee.
+Shevaun E. Watson is an Associate Professor of English and Director of Composition at the University of Wisconsin-Milwaukee.
 She specializes in rhetoric, composition, early American rhetoric, and public memory.
-She is working on a monograph about heritage tourism, race, and public memory in Charleston, SC.
+She is working on a monograph about heritage tourism, race, and public memory in Charleston, S.C.